'Every Single Person Is Losing Money': Shipt Is the Latest Gig Platform to Screw Its Workers

 According to these shoppers, the switch to an opaque algorithm—like those that govern the majority of gig work companies—came without any advance warning.
 “Big news — based on feedback from shoppers like you, we’re debuting a new order pay structure,” emails from Shipt corporate, reviewed by Gizmodo, exclaimed.
 Rather than a flat fee, the new model promises to “take estimated shop time, substitutions, street traffic, and estimated travel time into consideration.”

-Shipt did not disclose how these metrics are calculated and how they impact pay, leading the type of informational asymmetry present in other gig economy apps—a phenomenon an International Journal of Communication paper referred to, in the case of Uber, as “fundamental to its ability to structure control over its workers.”
+Shipt did not disclose how these metrics are calculated and how they impact pay, leading to the type of informational asymmetry present in other gig economy apps—a phenomenon an International Journal of Communication paper referred to, in the case of Uber, as “fundamental to its ability to structure control over its workers.”
 And because the formula is not known, it can also be altered by Shipt at any time without shoppers’ knowledge.

 A Shipt spokesperson refused to specifically disclose how pay is calculated now.
 Shipt was late to enter major coastal city markets, and she claimed the new structure better accounts for the costs and time associated with delivering within dense metro regions like Seattle and New York City, where it’s already in place.
 Although in emails to shoppers the company openly refers to this structure as “a test,” it’s not clear why lower density centers like San Antonio, Philadelphia, or Kalamazoo are part of the experiment.
 “None of us have been able to make heads or tails out of it,” one Shipter said.
 “What I can tell you is that every single person is losing money on the new pay scale.”